 Skilling up your team has the added advantage of showing employees that you care about their careers, and are keen for them to progress.
 Settled teams with low churn levels are more productive because they know your organisation and its products and services inside out.
 Retaining an experienced employee is always more economical and productive than recruiting an inexperienced one.

 The better your call centre environment, the better your customer service.
-Incentives and rewards for good work are essential.
+Incentives and rewards for good work are an essential part of call centre performance management.
 But don’t make it all about hitting targets.
-An employee who solved a customer’s complex problem deserves recognition; even if it gnawed away at the time they could spend on other calls.
+An employee who solved a customer’s complex problem deserves recognition, even if it gnawed away at the time they could spend on other calls.

 Finally, it’s essential to look at productivity at an operational level and understand the actual business value (reputation, CSAT and financial) of first call resolution versus metrics like average handling time.

-Alongside rewards, giving feedback to your teams is crucial.
+Alongside rewards, giving feedback to your teams is crucial for call centre efficiency.
 According to PwC, nearly 60% of survey respondents said they’d like feedback daily or weekly.
 That number increased to 72% for employees under age 30.
 More than 75% of employees across roles believe feedback is valuable, and 69% say they would work harder if their efforts were acknowledged.
 Good agents want to know what they’re doing well and how they can be better, and they want recognition for going the extra mile.

-Feedback is more important than ever right now, when remote workers might be feeling isolated and out of the loop.
+Feedback is more important than ever right now, when remote or hybrid workers might be feeling isolated and out of the loop.
 Check-in with them often, and with empathy.
-Bear in mind that they do not have the camaraderie of their coworker sat beside them, and in many cases, conversations with your customers are more challenging than ever.

-With MaxContact, it’s possible to talk directly to your agents whilst they are on the phone to customers.
-Ensure your managers are watching the wallboards and helping out your teams with live coaching and monitoring where they can – seeing an agent on a 45-minute call is a quick-win for live, direct feedback – the sooner the feedback, the more impactful it is.
-Delivered well that feedback can help the agent feel more supported too.
+With MaxContact, it’s possible to talk directly to your agents while they are on the phone to customers.
+Ensure your managers are watching the wallboards and helping out your teams with live coaching and monitoring where they can.
+The sooner the feedback, the more impactful it is.
+Productive feedback can help the agent feel more supported too.

-Your teams are speaking to customers all day, every day and more often than not have to follow the process that your business dictates.
-Feedback from them on both what the customer is feeling and how hard it is to do their job using the systems they have is truly invaluable.
+Your teams are speaking to customers all day, every day and have to follow the process your business dictates.
+Feedback from agents on both customer sentiment and how easy or hard it is to do their job using the systems they have is truly invaluable.
 As an example, if you have a self-serve option in your IVR but your agents are still fielding these requests, ask why.
 Perhaps there is a common failure point.
 Dynamic trial-and-error is one of the cornerstones of ongoing success.